Goal-Driven Query Answering over First- and Second-Order Dependencies with Equality: Introduction

+To overcome these problems, we developed a new benchmark generation technique that produces dependencies and datasets in combination.
+Roughly speaking, our technique randomly generates derivation trees of instantiated dependencies---that is, dependencies with ground terms of a bounded depth.
+The tree leaves are then converted into a dataset, and the internal nodes are converted into second-order dependencies by replacing certain subterms with variables.
+Applying the resulting dependencies to the corresponding dataset is guaranteed to perform at least the inferences from the generated derivation trees.
+We are not aware of any related technique that can provide analogous guarantees about the minimum amount of incurred work.

-In Section~\ref{sec:evaluation}, we present the results of an extensive evaluation of our techniques on a range of existing and new test scenarios involving first- and second-order dependencies.
-Our objective was to determine to what extent a query can be answered more efficiently than by using the chase to compute a universal model.
+We evaluated our techniques on a range of existing and new test scenarios involving first- and second-order dependencies.
+Our objective was to verify whether a goal-driven technique can answer a single query faster than computing a universal model in full.
 Moreover, to isolate the contributions of different techniques, we compared answering the query by relevance analysis only, magic sets only, and with both techniques combined.
-Our results show that goal-driven query answering can be very effective: on certain scenarios, we were able to answer certain queries orders of magnitude faster than by computing a universal model.
-Our relevance analysis technique seems to be the main reason behind the performance improvements, but magic sets can be of benefit too.
-Furthermore, both techniques have the potential to considerably reduce the number of facts derived in practice.
-This leads to conclude that our techniques provide an invaluable addition to the set of techniques for practical query answering over first- and second-order dependencies.
+Our results show that goal-driven query answering can be very effective, sometimes improving the performance by orders of magnitude.
+Our relevance analysis technique seems to be the main reason behind these improvements, but magic sets can be beneficial too.
+Moreover, both techniques have the potential to considerably reduce the number of facts derived in practice.